 The last objective is for the students to create their own masks and imagine a story/myth behind them.
 The unit requires the use of the school media center, the public library, and the use of the Internet to help the students in their assigned research.
 It also requires at least one trip to the Yale Art Gallery where the students will have a close encounter with African masks.

-(Recommended for French, grades 3-5, African literature, Art History, African American Literature, and World History, grades 7-12.)
+(Developed for French 3-5, and African Literature, grades 9-12; recommended for French 3-5, African Literature, Art History, African American Literature, and World History, grades 7-12)